captn3m0/ideas/README.md

 a product idea by itself, more of a extension idea for existing RSS Readers.

 See related discussion on the [tt-rss forums](https://discourse.tt-rss.org/t/subscribe-to-opml/1230).

+# Sanskari Proxy

+A lot of Indian Government websites are inaccessible on the public internet, because they geo-fence it to within Indian Boundaries.
+I made a list of all [Indian Government Websites](https://git.captnemo.in/nemo/pulse/src/branch/master/domains.csv), and the idea is to make a Indian Proxy service that specifically works only for the Geo-fenced Indian GoI websites.

+For eg, if `uidai.gov.in` is inaccessible, hitting `uidai.gov.sanskariproxy.in` will get you the same result, proxied via our servers.

+This is not intended to be used for actual usage, just research purposes.
+Will help make the UIDAI (and other GoI) websites accessible to a much larger community.

 ---